Mrs Dragonfly

-I'm so sorry to hear about this Dark_Star :( xx
+I'm so sorry to hear this Dark_Star My heart goes out to you

 "Despite their prevalence, it is always devastating when a woman experiences a miscarriage.
 A large portion of women will experience at least one miscarriage during their reproductive years.
 If you have had a miscarriage, take the time to understand better why these occur and why it is not your fault.